leandrosilva/verbum-counter/README.md

 $ node lib/wordcount_rust.js /path/to/a/big/textfile
 ```

-As you may note, with small text files plain `Node.js` shines and things start to turn the other way around when files get bigger and bigger.
+As you may note, with small text files plain `Node.js` shines and things start to turn the other way around only when files get bigger and bigger.
 Therefore you should not rush into optimize unless you really need it.
-And of course, bare in mind that the idea is always let the event loop runs free.
+And, of course, bare in mind that the idea is always let the event loop runs free.

 That's it.
-I hope you have enjoyed it this tiny experiment as much as I did.
+I hope you have enjoyed this tiny experiment as much as I did.